aiidalab/aiidalab-qe/docs/source/development/plugin.rst

 Create your plugin
 ************************

-A QeApp plugin will typically register new panels (setting, result), and workchain to extend the app's functionality.
+A QuantumESPRESSO app plugin will typically register new panels (setting, result), and workchain to extend the app's functionality.

 Your First Plugin